mapping-commons/rda-fair-mappings/docs/case-study/case-study-inrae.md

 ### Domain

-Agriculture, food and environmental research.
+Agriculture, Food and Environmental research.

 ### Purpose of the mapping